23rd EBS conduct BTF Europe

 |0

-This work, 23rd EBS conduct BTF Europe [Image 5 of 5], by SSgt Bryan Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 23rd EBS conduct BTF Europe, by SSgt Bryan Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.